MMmewiation/Jeeb-pad/README.md

 ## Contributing

-To contribute, you can email me.
+To contribute, you can email me (mmmewiation@gmail.com).

 ---